 According to a filing with Indiana Department of Homeland Security, the remodeling project will measure 352,773 square feet, or the equivalent of about six football fields.

-Lilly spokesman Mark Brown, in an email, described the work as a “multi-phase project to modify the building and re-utilize it as lab and office facilities.”
+Lilly spokesman Mark Taylor, in an email, described the work as a “multi-phase project to modify the building and re-utilize it as lab and office facilities.”

 “The remodel of the building is part of a planned upgrade of the facility and is not substantially larger in size from several other recent projects,” he said.

 But in terms of square feet, the remodeling project is nearly three times as big as Lilly’s last big splash at the technology center.
 Earlier this year, Lilly unveiled a new, $75 million laboratory and office project at 1223 West Morris Street, measuring 130,000 square feet.

 The building featured an open design, large windows, modular laboratories that can be reconfigured quickly, and artwork from students and faculty from the Herron School of Art and Design at IUPUI.
 That building is used for research on small molecules and synthetic peptides, which comprise about half of Lilly’s clinical portfolio.

 In addition to the big remodeling project at Building 358, Lilly also has another project under way in the same building “related to the manufacturing of clinical trial materials,” Taylor said.
 Those materials are small production batches of experimental drugs.

 Lilly is spending about $90 million on both projects in Building 358, Taylor said.
 The building is at 1555 South Harding Street.
 The project engineer is Jacobs Engineering.